When you face a criminal charge, it can seem like the odds are against you. We’ll work to even the odds and fight to protect you.

 Some of the most common types of cases we see and defend in court include:

-DUI / OVI Offenses — DUI or OVI offenses are among the most common types of criminal charges in Ohio.
-Even a first offense can be a serious charge and result in a jail sentence, loss of your driver’s license, and other consequences.
+DUI / OVI Offenses — DUI or OVI offenses are among the most common criminal charges in Ohio.
+Even a first offense can result in a jail sentence, loss of your driver’s license, and other consequences.

-Juvenile Offenses — Juvenile offenses can involve complex legal questions about a juvenile’s maturity and degree of responsibility for alleged criminal behavior.
-Additionally, layered issues involving the juvenile’s home or school life may be involved.
-It’s critical that a juvenile who faces an accusation of delinquency have a compassionate advocate who will look out for his or her best interests and work to preserve the juvenile’s future.
+Juvenile Offenses — Juvenile offenses can involve complex legal questions about a juvenile’s maturity and degree of responsibility.
+Additionally, issues like the juvenile’s home or school life may be involved.
+It’s critical that a juvenile who is accused of delinquency has an advocate to look out for his or her best interests and preserve the juvenile’s future.

-Assault & Domestic Violence Offenses — Assault and domestic violence offenses often involve heated emotions and complicated romantic or family relationships.
-A conviction can result in a jail sentence and fines.
+Assault & Domestic Violence Offenses — Assault and domestic violence offenses often involve heated emotions and complicated relationships.
+A conviction can result in jail and fines.
 It may even affect the custody of your children.
-You may have to live with the stigma of being considered a violent offender if you’re convicted.
+You may have to live with the stigma of being a violent offender if you’re convicted.

 Employee Fraud — Employee fraud can result in serious criminal consequences; however, these situations are rarely easy to understand.
 Claims of payment fraud, receipt fraud, and travel fraud are often the result of a misunderstanding that we can help resolve.